A Site to Help Beginners Learn SEO

 SEO is a real buzz term these days, and not surprisingly.
 If you can make your website or blog search engine friendly you can tap into an extremely powerful and free marketing method.

 Many people are keen to learn SEO, but find it quite daunting.
 This is unfortunate, because it's really quite straightforward.
 Yes, it is a rapidly evolving field, but the basics have stayed constant for quite a while and will remain so for a very long time.
 If you can master these concepts and apply them consistently you will start to see the targeted hits coming in and be well on your way.
+(BTW, if you don't have time to do your own search engine optimization, this Australian company approaches the process is an effective and ethical manner.)

 Of course, there are many great guides that go into a lot of detail.
 And there are some non-technical video courses like this one that are extremely helpful.